zammad/zammad-admin-documentation/system/objects.rst

-If the pre-configured states aren't enough for you or you want to change them, you can do so by clicking on the cogwheel icon in the state row in the ticket tab:
+If the pre-configured states aren't enough for you or you want to change them, you can do so by clicking on the cogwheel icon in the state row in the ticket tab.
+But you should be careful when changing pre-configured states.
+This can lead to unwanted behavior in some cases.

 .. figure:: /images/system/objects/ticket-state/highlighted-state-attribute.png
    :align: center
    :alt: Screenshot showing highlighted ticket state attribute

-.. danger:: Be careful when changing pre-configured states.
-This can lead to unwanted behavior in some cases.

 Handling of states
    In the state configuration screen, you can add new states, disable states or